microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Update-MgPolicyCrossTenantAccessPolicyDefault.md

 		}
 	}
 }
-Update-MgPolicyCrossTenantAccessPolicyDefault -BodyParameter $params
+Update-MgBetaPolicyCrossTenantAccessPolicyDefault -BodyParameter $params
 ```

-This example shows how to use the Update-MgPolicyCrossTenantAccessPolicyDefault Cmdlet.
+This example shows how to use the Update-MgBetaPolicyCrossTenantAccessPolicyDefault Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS